 On high-risk days, keep windows closed and consider showering after spending time outside to remove pollen from your hair and clothes.
 Using a high-efficiency particulate air (HEPA) filter can also reduce indoor allergens.
 Monitor local forecasts and take preventive medication as recommended by your healthcare provider.

 Pollen forecasts are not precise, and individual responses vary widely.
 This estimator offers a simple approximation, so always consult a medical professional for tailored advice.
-Wind direction, humidity, and specific pollen types also influence symptoms, but are outside this toolβs scope.
+Wind direction, specific pollen types, and exposure indoors versus outdoors all influence symptoms.